All Episodes

 Because your mom was a Holocaust survivor.

-I'm disgusted at that the fact that they are in Congress today.
+Yes, the squad with Taib and ALC and others, I'm disgusted at the fact that they are in Congress today.

 I don't understand it.

-I understand, yes, they were elected elected, but when they preach anti Semitism and hatred, that should be against the law.
+But when they preach anti-Semitism and hatred, that should be against the law.

-If they were for the KKK or the not or Nazis, which are here in this country also, wouldn't they act?
+If they were for the KKK or the Nazis or Nazis, which are here in this country also, wouldn't they act?

-They act immediately upon that, because then I can't that that cannot happen.
+They act immediately upon that because that cannot happen.

 But for the Jews, everyone attacks the Jews.

-If we attacking the Jews, they jump on the bandwagon.
+If he's attacking the Jews, they jump on the bandwagon.

-And it's very uh difficult for me at this time because I was born in Bergen Belsin, which was a DP camp where Anne Frank was murdered.
+And it's very difficult for me at this time because I was born in Bergen-Belsen, which was a DP camp where Anne Frank was murdered.

-It was an after it was a no notorious concentration camp, and after that it was turned into a DP displaced persons camp.
+And after that, it was turned into a DP displaced persons camp.

-Growing up with my parents, I heard their I listened to their experiences and at forefront in my mind.
+Growing up with my parents, I listened to their experiences at forefront in my mind.

 I wake up every morning listening to my mother's voice about the Nazis and the SS.